Fancy adding a bit of Hollywood Green Screen photography into your repertoire?

 Obviously please make sure your subject isn’t wearing clothing that’s the same colour as the screen behind them!
 It will make the separation process so much quicker.

-If this is your first time editing a green screen effect, these Photoshop tips should help.
+When editing a green screen effect, these Photoshop tips should help;

 1. Firstly, we need to select all the areas of green on our portrait.

 2. Now simply press once on the green screen and see how it selects large parts of the background.
 Now one simple click may be enough for you but if it isn’t follow the next step.

 - If you need to select more area of your green, you simply need to increase your tolerance levels.
 You can find that on your options bar at the top again.
 The default setting is 32, which means whichever pixel of colour you click on, the Magic Wand will select pixels that are 32 levels brighter and darker of that original value.

 4. If your selection is too big, reduce the tolerance, but otherwise increase it to widen your selection.
 It’s a total guess as to how much tolerance you need, so just give it a few attempts to get it right.